5.6.8.1 General Principles – Assessing Manner of Manufacture

 The Courts have taken into consideration various principles when deciding whether or not a claimed invention is a manner of manufacture.
 There is agreement that:

-• There is no simple or universal principle to be applied – each case needs to be considered on its own merit; and
+• Despite these two criteria, there is no simple or universal principle to be applied – each case needs to be considered on its own merit; and

 Examiners should consult those parts of 5.6.8 Patentable Subject Matter (Manner of Manufacture) dealing with specific subject matter for more detailed assistance.